adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 description: Can you design inclusively and beautifully at the same time?
 ---

-Paul Adams [explains](https://medium.com/intercom-inside/how-to-hire-designers-960663e3a3e6#.5het3jvgw) there are four major design disciplines: outcome, system, interaction and visual.
-Most designers seem to focus on  visual.
+In [How to hire designers](https://medium.com/intercom-inside/how-to-hire-designers-960663e3a3e6#.5het3jvgw), Paul Adams explains that there are four major design disciplines: outcome, system, interaction and visual.

-In doing so they neglect the other three aspects.
-This often results in a degraded experience.
-Here are some real examples of this:
+Whilst all four disciplines need our consideration, in my experience most designers get caught up on the visual side of design.
+And in doing so, the overall design is worse off.

+Here are some examples that I've had to deal with over the years:

 ## 1. "Buttons and links should look the same.
-It creates a minimalist UI."
+Minimalist design FTW."

 Clarity trumps minimalism every time.
 [Buttons and links are different](/articles/buttons-shouldnt-have-a-hand-cursor).
 We should design to accomodate those differences.
 Not ignore them.